Insurance Tips For New, Young Learner Drivers

 A new car driver from Manchester, who is 27 years old, was quoted £1.2 MILLION to insure a ten-year-old Corsa worth just £1,400

-It is even more shocked that it was suggested he could pay in instalments if he could not afford the total upfront - with a first payment of £233,000 followed by 10 months at £104,000 per month.
+It is even more shocking that it was suggested he could pay in instalments if he could not afford the total upfront, with a first payment of £233,000 followed by 10 months at £104,000 per month.

 Types of Car Insurance